Budget surf trips: 10 ways to save money

 9. Choose a package that suits your budget

-At Rapturecamps, for example, we have several different room types.
+At Rapture Surfcamps, for example, we have several different room types.
 Each of which has a certain price, with private rooms being more expensive than dormitory rooms.
 This means that if you want to book a budget surf trip, you can opt for a cheaper option.
 However, if you want to enjoy a little bit of luxury during your stay, you can choose the more expensive accommodation option – it’s totally up to you.

 10. Never forget though that a surf trip should be about the waves